-The Georgia Department of Transportation offers a free PDF booklet on their website called “Georgia Bike Sense: A Guide for Cyclists and Motorists”, full of helpful resources and information.
+The Georgia Governor’s Office of Highway Safety offers a free PDF booklet on their website called “Georgia Bicycle Law Enforcement Pocket Guide” which is the guide used by Georgia law enforcement and is full of helpful resources and information.

 Contact an Atlanta bicycle accident lawyer

 With dozens of years of legal experience, the attorneys at Kaine Law know how to get great results for our clients, as our client testimonials show.
-If you or a loved one is injured in a bicycle accident, contact Kaine Law, LLC online or call 877-884-8579 for a free case evaluation.
+If you or a loved one is injured in a bicycle accident, contact Kaine Law online or call 404-214-2001 for a free case evaluation.
 Hablamos español.